rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 ## Workload Policy Manager

-The Workload Policy Manager is a Linux command line utility used by an image owner to encrypt VM (qcow2) or container (Docker) images, and to create an Image Flavor used to provide the encryption key transfer URL during launch requests.
+The Workload Policy Manager is a Linux command line utility used by an image owner to encrypt VM (qcow2) or container images, and to create an Image Flavor used to provide the encryption key transfer URL during launch requests.
 The WPM utility will use an existing or request a new key from the Key Broker Service, use that key to encrypt the image, and output the Image Flavor in JSON format.
 The encrypted image can then be uploaded to the image store of choice (like OpenStack Glance), and the Image Flavor can be uploaded to the Workload Service.
 The ID of the image on the image storage system is then mapped to the Image Flavor in the WLS; when the image is used to launch a new instance, the WLS will find the Image Flavor associated with that image ID, and use the Image Flavor to determine the key transfer URL.